-WARD PRIORITIES: WARD 5 IDP Ward Priority Description of Ward Priority Key Performance Deliverables Linkage to Directorate Linkage to Department (National / Provincial / District / Local/ Deliverable Target Performance Rating Departmental Comment Ref No Unit of Measurement 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Fencing of the open space next to Bruckner De Villiers school in Ida's Valley (ward 5) Construct a fence of the open space next to Bruckner De Villiers school in Ida's Valley (ward 5) Not Applicable Corporate Services Properties Management and Municipal Building Maintenance Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a The municipality budget and plan for specific fences for the purpose to protect council property not to fence open spaces.
-Provide clarity why Jonkershoek is part of Ward 5 Feedback on the inclusion of Jonkershoek into ward 5 Not Applicable Planning and Economic Development Development Planning Local 2 n/a n/a n/a n/a n/a n/a n/a n/a n/a The Municipal Demarcation Board establishes the ward boundaries, typically based on the total number of voters in each voting district.
+WARD PRIOR RITIES: WARD 5 IDP Key al / ial / ocal/ Deliv erable 1 Target Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / District / Local/ 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Fencing of the open space next to Bruckner De Villiers school in Ida's Valley (Ward 5) Construct a fence of the open space next to Bruckner De Villiers school in Ida's Valley (Ward 5) Not Applicable Corporate Services Properties Management and Municipal Building Maintenance Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a The municipality budget and plan for specific fences are for the purpose of protecting council property, not to fence open spaces.
+Provide clarity why Jonkershoek is part of Ward 5 Feedback on the inclusion of Jonkershoek into Ward 5 Not Applicable Planning and Economic Development Development Planning Local 2 n/a n/a n/a n/a n/a n/a n/a n/a n/a The Municipal Demarcation Board establishes the ward boundaries, typically based on the total number of voters in each voting district.
 If more voters than the required number reside in each district, the boundary is altered.
 TBC Priority 2: Sports, Recreation and Culture, Parks and Open spaces Work together with DCAS, surrounding schools, NGOs tennis academy and SAS to build multipurpose courts at the netball fields Further discussions will be facilitated with the ward councillor, sport council and netball fraternity to determine the feasibility of the request Not Applicable Community and Protection Services Community Services Local n/a n/a n/a n/a n/a n/a n/a n/a n/a n/a A progress report is to be provided during the September 2024 public participation process.